PROPERTY TAX EXEMPTIONS

 Click here for the Basic STAR Exemption Application.

 New York State Basic STAR Registration Program - NEW!

-As a result of a new law approved by the State Legislature, New York State is requiring that ALL property owners who currently receive the Basic STAR Exemption register with the NYS Department of Taxation and Finance (www.tax.ny.gov) in order to receive the exemption for the 2014-2015 school year and subsequent years.
+As a result of a new law approved by the State Legislature, New York State required ALL property owners who received the Basic STAR Exemption in 2013-2014 to register with the New York State Department of Taxation and Finance (www.tax.ny.gov) in order to receive the exemption for the 2014-2015 school year and subsequent years.
 The New York State Department of Taxation and Finance mailed renewal letters to North Hempstead residents in late September 2013.
 (Letters were addressed to "Property Owners" - not your name.)
-This is for the Basic STAR Exemption only and does not pertain to those of you receiving the Enhanced STAR Exemption.
-The filing deadline is December 31, 2013.
+This was for the Basic STAR Exemption only and did not pertain to those of you receiving the Enhanced STAR Exemption.
+The filing deadline was December 31, 2013.

 Enhanced STAR Program

 The Enhanced STAR is available to senior citizen homeowners who are 65 years of age or older (during the year in which the exemption takes effect), and whose Federal Adjusted Gross Income (AGI) less any taxable IRA distributions does not exceed $81,900*.
 Senior citizens whose AGI exceeds $81,900* will still be eligible for the Basic STAR exemption.
 If the property is owned by a husband and wife, only one has to be 65 or older with a combined AGI not exceeding $81,900*.

 If you file a NYS Income Tax Return, you may have your income verified for the exemption by the NYS Department of Taxation and Finance and renewed every year based on financial eligibility.
 On new applications (NC 425E, please complete boxes 5 and 6 on the front of the application.
 If you previously applied for this exemption and would like to enroll in this program, please click here for the STAR Income Verification Application RP-425-IVP.